Homeowners Association of Pueblo, Inc.

 The Eagleridge Estates Community

-The Eagleridge Estates community is comprised of 370 residential lots, 265 of which have been built on, and 105 that remain undeveloped.
-Of the remaining 105 lots to be developed, 103 are in Phase 3 of Eagleridge Estates, on which developer improvements have not yet begun.
+The Eagleridge Estates community is comprised of 267 residential lots, 265 of which have been built on, and 2 that remains undeveloped.

 HOA Properties & Responsibilities

 The HOA holds title to 11 separate parcels of property within Eagleridge Estates, totaling 551,620 square feet (12.66 acres), and is responsible for the landscape maintenance of those parcels, as well as on other non-owned easements (e.g. Eagleridge Parkway medians).
 The landscaping responsibilities include care of approximately 170 trees, hundreds of bushes, a mile of irrigation lines w/ related equipment, and several acres of grass and xeriscape.
-In addition, the HOA is responsible for maintenance and upkeep on 3,500 linear feet of walkways, curbs & handicap ramps, the entire storm water drainage system (below ground pipes, above ground channels, sidewalk drains, manholes and detention ponds), the Eagleridge Estates monuments signage, and a 700 foot retaining wall.
+In addition, the HOA is responsible for maintenance and upkeep on 3,500 linear feet of walkways, curbs & handicap ramps, the storm water drainage system (above ground channels and detention ponds), the Eagleridge Estates monuments signage, and a 700 foot retaining wall.